What are electronic cigarettes?

 · how many people stopped smoking for at least six months; and

-· how many people had unwanted effects, reported on for at least one week.
+· how many people had unwanted effects, reported on after at least one week of use.

 What we found